The Best Tricks to Prevent and Remove Plaque and Tartar

 - Chronic bad breath

-- Increased tooth sensitivity
+- Tooth sensitivity

 - Tooth decay and cavities

-The Best Ways to Stop Plaque and Tartar In Their Tracks
+The Best Ways to Stop Plaque and Tartar in Their Tracks

 - Leafy greens

-- Carrots and apples
+- Apples and carrots

 - Nuts and seeds

-- Lean protein
+- Lean protein sources

-Quit Bad Habits
+Let Go of Bad Habits